Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Macro-micro decomposition for conservative POD-Galerkin

 \section{Macro-micro decomposition for conservative POD-Galerkin}

 The following section addresses the POD-Galerkin reduction of the HSWME model from \cref{sec:HSWME}.
 As already pointed out in \cref{sec:Concept} the presented approach applies the reduction only to the microscopic higher-order moments $\vect{v}=[h\alpha_1,\dots,h\alpha_N]^\top\in\mathbb{R}^N$.
 Furthermore, in contrast to the conventional POD-Galerkin approach that reduces the full state-space of the discretized PDE, we only reduce the dimensions of the PDEs' state-components.
 This leads to a decoupling between the time-space dynamics and the correlation between the components and avoids the separation of spatial-temporal dynamics that can lead to slow decaying approximation errors, known as the Kolmogorov $N$-width problem \cite{OhlbergerRave2015,GreifUrban2019}.
+For a typical dam break scenario we showcase this slow decay in \cref{fig:water-column:error-decay-pod} of our numerical \cref{sec:numerics}.
 To obtain a reduced model that allows rapid yet accurate predictions over a range of different parameters, one often uses a two phase offline-online procedure, which is explained in the following.